kwokkenton/site-1/_portfolio/12_TTP.md

 ## What did I do?

 I was one of the 20 interns directly embedded within the company, specifically within the life sciences department.
-One of the strengths of TTP was that people of different disciplines were colacated and actively sought collaboration with eachother.
+One of the strengths of TTP was that people of different disciplines were colocated and actively sought collaboration with each other.
 This culture enabled me to learn a lot about different aspects of the business.

 Scientifically, I Worked on 3 interdisciplinary projects and presented findings in biweekly meetings to clients

 - The development of a high dynamic range imaging procedure for a biological assay as a client work package
 - The creation of a camera calibration pipeline with OpenCV which was used in manufacturing a [medical gamma camera](https://www.ttp.com/case-studies/serac-imaging-systems-compact-gamma-optical-camera/)
 - Characterisation and implementation of a digital refocusing algorithm for a low-cost lens-free digital holographic microscope